GoogleCloudPlatform/cloud-hackathons/hacks/sap-ai/README.md

 * Pay close attention to the roles and responsibilities of each agent.
 How do they pass information to each other?
 * Familiarize yourself with the concept of Application Integration and its role as a bridge between Google Cloud services and SAP.
+* Use Cloud Run Code Editor to quicker make changes in the code of your agents.
+Make sure you don't overwrite each other changes.
 * When debugging your agents, check the Cloud Run logs for errors or unexpected behavior.
 * Consider how you would handle edge cases or error conditions in a real-world multi-agent system.
 * Use the email generated on the previous step with the Agentspace while triggering the workflow with the ADK.